-By now you’re probably imagining the vast array of exceptional improvements you’ll be able to make to your business when you implement Agile marketing.
+By now, you’re probably imagining the vast array of exceptional improvements you’ll be able to make to your business when you implement Agile marketing.
 We’ve experienced some serious benefits for our agency and the clients our Agile marketing supports.

-There are 5 dramatic benefits that our clients experience:
+There are 5 dramatic benefits:

-Visibility and Transparency – The entire company understands what’s going on at any given moment and can easily determine the priorities.
+- Visibility and Transparency – The entire company understands what’s going on at any given moment and can easily determine the priorities.

-Productivity – The same team will be able to accomplish more in the same timeframe (also known as throughput).
+- Productivity – The same team will be able to accomplish more in the same timeframe (also known as throughput).

-Flexibility – As new information is gathered or new variables come into play, changes can be made immediately, and a simple course correction can keep your marketing on track.
+- Flexibility – As new information is gathered or new variables come into play, changes can be made immediately, and a simple course correction can keep your marketing on track.

-Clarity – Priorities are given the spotlight they deserve, and less important tasks see a decrease in time and attention.
+- Clarity – Priorities are given the spotlight they deserve, and less important tasks see a decrease in time and attention.

-Results – The goal of any and all marketing: the results are improved and the return is increased.
+- Results – The goal of any and all marketing: the results are improved and the return is increased.

 If you’re ready to institute Agile marketing with your team, I’d like you to consider a few things before you get started.

 Several variables affect the outcome of any type of marketing.
 One of the most important is the team implementing your marketing strategies.
-Each team member will need to be totally on board for the overhaul of this new framework requires.
+Each team member will need to be totally on board for the overhaul this new framework requires.
 Agile marketing in itself won’t change the way your team behaves or translate to overnight improvement.
 Rally your team and get them to stand behind the change.